clooth/dimension/README.md

 ## Game Events

-Vie emits and listens to multiple game events that can be triggered throughout a single battle.
+Dimension emits and listens to multiple game events that can be triggered throughout a single battle.

 The following events are supported out of the box: